P-ict0/duckyINO/payloads/funny/rickroller/README.md

 # RickRoller

-Opens Rick Roll in default browser
+Turns up the volume and opens Rick Roll in default browser